 10. Alignment with business needs

-To fortify your cybersecurity and ensure the confidentiality, integrity, and availability of your critical data, your organization may have either separate ISPs covering different aspects of information security or a single ISP covering multiple domains.
+To fortify your cybersecurity and ensure the confidentiality, integrity, and availability of your critical data, your organization may implement either separate ISPs covering different aspects of information security or a single ISP covering multiple domains.

 Because ISPs are mostly high-level documents, organizations also typically develop standards, guidelines, and procedures to simplify their implementation: